okta/terraform-provider-oktapam/docs/data-sources/gateway.md

 ### Read-Only

-- `gateways` (List of Object) Returns a list of all ASA Gateways connected to a specific ASA Team.
+- `gateways` (List of Object) Returns a list of all ASA Gateways connected to the ASA Team specified in the OKTAPAM_TEAM environment variable.
 For details, see [Advanced Access Server Gateways](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/gateways-and-bastions.htm) on ASA Gateways and bastions. (see [below for nested schema](#nestedatt--gateways))
 - `id` (String) The ID of this resource.

 <a id="nestedatt--gateways"></a>